 We’re not completely sure we believe this, given that she’d have to close the bag herself and would’ve surely noticed a dog inside.
 Then again, Chihuahuas are tiny, and maybe she’s just an extremely messy packer.

 Even worse than the Chihuahua lady was a man who tried to smuggle pigeons into Australia from Dubai in the United Arab Emirates.
-His plan was to tape the birds, which he had padded, onto his legs and then have his pants cover them.
+He taped the padded birds onto his legs and covered them with long pants.